Russia's VTB eyes rebound after sanctions-hit $7.7 bln loss

 Provisioning costs increased 343.3% to 514.3 billion roubles and net interest income slumped 50.3% to 321.0 billion roubles.

 VTB is resolving capital issues by topping up assets.
-It purchased rival Otkritie for 340 billion roubles from Russia's central bank late last year and is planning a second additional share issue this quarter.
+It purchased rival Otkritie for 340 billion roubles from Russia's central bank late last year and is planning a second additional share issue this quarter, in which it plans to raise 50-125 billion roubles.

-"The stress has passed, the tears have been shed and the trajectory of the profit recovery allows us to say that 2023 for VTB Group in its new composition, with the consolidation of Otkritie and RNKB, already has the chance to repeat 2021 in terms of record profits," Deputy Board President and Chief Financial Officer Dmitry Pyanov told reporters.
+"The stress has passed, the tears have been shed," Deputy Board President and Chief Financial Officer Dmitry Pyanov told reporters, adding the trajectory of the profit recovery will allow VTB to repeat 2021 in terms of record profit.

-VTB will allocate profits to capital recovery and does not plan to pay dividends on 2023 results, although that decision will be finalised in mid-2024, Pyanov said.
+VTB will allocate profits to capital recovery and does not plan to pay dividends on 2023 results, although that decision will be finalised in mid-2024, Pyanov said, forecasting loan book growth of around 12% in 2023.

+Russian banks have rallied after a collective 90% profit drop last year, with lenders now jostling for business from the state, particularly a burgeoning defence budget, and the country's big corporate accounts.

+Blocked from the SWIFT international payment system and forced to shutter operations across Europe, VTB has acknowledged the sanctions impact, something Moscow has sought to downplay.

 ($1 = 79.3000 roubles)

-(Reporting by Elena Fabrichnaya; writing by Alexander Marrow; editing by Jason Neely)
+(Reporting by Elena Fabrichnaya; writing by Alexander Marrow; Editing by Jason Neely and Sharon Singleton)

 ((alexander.marrow@thomsonreuters.com;))